Coastal Mapping link

 Objectives of EMODnet Coastal Mapping

-The main objectives of the EMODnet Coastal Mapping project are to assess the current availability of digital coastal maps in the EU, to disseminate this information by EMODnet, to share experience of coastal mapping in the EU, to develop standards for best practices and to propose how a future Joint European Coastal Mapping Programme (JECMAP) could operate.
+The main objectives of the EMODnet Coastal Mapping project were to assess the availability of digital coastal maps in the EU, to disseminate this information by EMODnet, to share experience of coastal mapping in the EU, to develop standards for best practices and to propose how a future Joint European Coastal Mapping Programme (JECMAP) could operate.

 Key services provided by Coastal Mapping

 - Best estimate coastline

 - Legal baseline